E-Sh4rk/TypeInference/random.md

 - Could remove all expressions containing 'x' of the environment when typing a lambda-abstraction.
 Example: if x + 1 is Even then (fun (Bool -> Int) x -> x + 1) true else x
-Should not suppose that every lambda abstraction has a different variable because automatic alpha renaming is not compatible with new semantics.
+Could also suppose that every lambda abstraction has a different variable name, but in this case the new semantics must apply substitutions up to alpha-renaming in order to be invariant by alpha-renaming.

-- Need new definition for Gamma^p that preserves well-formedness.
+- Should not keep values in the environment!
+Otherwise some information could be deduced on values "f" and "v" when testing "f v \in t" and would not after reduction.

 ### Adding polymorphism